Burwood/cromwell/docs/backends/Google.md

 ### Docker Image Cache Support

-To optimize job execution time, Cromwell 55 and later support the use of Docker image caches on the PAPI v2 lifesciences beta backend.
-Docker image caches are not available on the PAPI v2 genomics alpha backend.
+To optimize job execution time, Cromwell 55 and later support the use of Docker image caches on the Batch backend.
 Configuration looks like:

 ```hocon